You live in Chicago and have a problem with your student loans.

-Bankruptcy judges in Chicago and Illinois use the Brunner Test to determine whether you have an undue hardship.
+Bankruptcy judges in Illinois use the Brunner Test to determine whether you have an undue hardship.

-The Brunner Test for student loans is a test from a 1980s bankruptcy case, Brunner v.
+The Brunner Test is a test from a 1980s bankruptcy case, Brunner v.
 New York State Higher Education.

 The test asks three questions:

-- Have you made a good faith effort to repay your student loans?
+- whether you made a good faith effort to repay your educational debt.

 Private student loan bankruptcy